phsiao/idxdo/README.md

 method.

-Different IDX streams can use differnet DID methods, for example, `3id` and `key` are two other DID methods that are supported and used as identity in IDX.
-`idxdo` currently only support PKH method but can be extended to support other methods.
+Different IDX streams can use differnet DID methods, for example, `3id` and `key` are two other DID methods that are supported and used by other dapps as identity in IDX. `idxdo` currently only support PKH method but can be extended to support other methods.

 #### Get your IDX Index